logicmonitor/lm-powershell-module/Documentation/Export-LMDeviceConfigBackup.md

 ```

 ### -ConfigSourceNameFilter
-Regex filter to use to filter out ConfigSource names used for discovery, defaults to ".*"
+A regex filter to use for filtering ConfigSource names.
+Defaults to ".*".

 ```yaml
 Type: Regex